wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 - **HTTP method**, usually `POST`.
     - For signed requests, we always recommend using the `POST` method.
 - **Resource ID**, this a constant that client and server needs to agree on beforehand.
-    - The value of this constant is usually (by convention) set to the relevant part of the URI that gets called.
+    - The value of this constant can be anything, but it is usually (by convention) set to the relevant part of the URI that gets called.
 For example, if the URI is `https://api.example.com/app-context/1.0/login`, the resource ID would be set to `/login` value.
     - _Note: We use URI ID instead of the full URL since it could be difficult to deduce the correct path on the server side.
 Systems may run in different clusters and in different URI contexts (for example, the server could see `https://internal-machine/domain1/app-context/1.0-rel202005/login` instead of the above-mentioned address)._
 - **HTTP request data**
     - for `POST`, `PUT` and `DELETE` requests, this is just the HTTP request body